shyamgupta196/TelegramToolkit/README.md

 ## Keywords
 Entity Detection, Graph Generation, Information Spread.

-## Relevant research questions that could be adressed with the help of this method
+## Relevant research questions that could be addressed with the help of this method

-1. *Information Flow Analysis*: How does the use of the telegram channel graph and entities enhance our understanding of information dissemination patterns within and across Telegram channels?
+1. *Information Flow Analysis*: How does the use of the Telegram channel graph and entities enhance our understanding of information dissemination patterns within and across Telegram channels?

 2. *Network Analysis*: What insights can be gained from analyzing the network structure of Telegram channels and their connections using the features provided by the TelegramToolkit?